RudolfJan/FancyTrainsimToolsApp/Documentation/Developers/Introduction.md

 * Actions are invoked using Commands in WPF, ICommand and relayCommand as implementation.
 * In WPF parts, almost all elements refer explicity to a style.
 I try to avoid ard coded sizing in windows.
 * For large windows, use scrollbars and a derived class from WindowSizing, you find them in the styles library.
 * I created my own logging framework.
 It works standard, using messaging to send logging to who wants to hear.
-It also returs a string directly, e.g. for a popup.
+It also returs a string directly, e.g.
+* for a popup.
 * Coding style: see the code that is done as an example.
 Style guide will come later.

+## Database

+You can configure the database using appsettings.json in the Desktop UI project.
+You can specify its name and location.

+The Assets.Library project has a folder called SQL (you may guess this) that contains all Create statements for the database.
+The is one file for eacht able or index.
+In the Logic folder, you find a file called AssetDatabaseAccess, which has methods to create the database.
+ So, you just can delete the database if anything has changed, and recreate it.
+This still need improvement to support AlterTable and things like that as well.